vdhooftcompmet/group-website/README.md

 2. **Create a separate [GitHub Pages](https://pages.github.com/) repository**

     We chose to set up this template with a remote GitHub Pages repository.
-This means you will have your fork (or implemented template) repository that will contain the source code for your website, and you will have a second seperate `<account_name>.github.io` GitHub Pages repository that the static build of the website will be pushed to.
+This means you will have your fork (or implemented template) repository that will contain the source code for your website, and you will have a second separate `<account_name>.github.io` GitHub Pages repository that the static build of the website will be pushed to.

 3. **Run `./config.sh`**